 Children and young people (CYP) are a key area of focus for NEL, given the high proportion of children and young people in NEL and the anticipated growth over the next five years.
 Across NEL, we aim to place children and young people at the centre of care and services in health, social care and education.
 Effective services from early years into adulthood will support this generation, and begin to establish healthy lifestyles and self-care as the norm for future generations.
+We will utilise national best practice frameworks with emphasis on local implementation and delivery.

-The TST programme has identified four priorities which we will adopt across NEL to deliver this vision, as outlined below:
+The Transforming Services Together (TST) programme has identified four priorities which we will adopt across NEL to deliver this vision, as outlined below:

 Realising the benefits in terms of improved care for children and young people will require collaboration between organisations to deliver the transformation that is needed.
-In accordance with the 2014 Children and Families Act, commissioners and local authorities in NEL will develop local integrated care plans and identify opportunities for joint commissioning.
+In accordance with the Children and Families Act (2014), commissioners and local authorities in NEL will develop local integrated care plans and identify opportunities for joint commissioning.
 Furthermore, local models of coordinated care have been developed, whereby multidisciplinary teams of health, social care and educational professionals collaborate to develop structured care plans, with input from parents, carers and patients.
+To support this we are starting to implement Integrated Personal Health Budgets for children and young people in parts of NEL from 2016-17 onwards.
 Care coordinators will proactively arrange and direct care.
-We recognise that a child's chances in life start with the conditions of their birth; we will improve maternity (p16) services to ensure that every child has the very best start.

-The high numbers of referrals to general paediatrics and dermatology for conditions that could better managed in primary care such as asthma and eczema, will be addressed through our 'patient pathway and outpatients' initiative.
+We recognise that we need to do more of this across NEL and provide more care in the community, where it is appropriate to do so.
+The high numbers of referrals to general paediatrics and dermatology for conditions that could better managed in primary care, such as asthma and eczema, will be addressed through our 'patient pathway and outpatients' initiative.
 We plan to review referral criteria and guidelines for these conditions to identify opportunities to provide care in the community.
 Evidence-based clinical pathways for these conditions will be co-designed with children and young people and their families to better support them to manage their own conditions, even through the transition to adulthood.